Why is it a problem?

 Check before you chuck

 What you can put in your recycling bins depends on where you live and what the local Council will accept.
-Check their website for details on what you can recycle, which bin it needs to go in and stick to their list.
+Check their website or calendar for details on what you can recycle, which bin it needs to go in and stick to their list.

 It is important to make sure your recycling is the best quality it can be.
 Make sure all containers are empty of food debris and rinsed where necessary to keep food out of the recycling.
 Cardboard and paper are often accepted in the recycling, however, your Council may not accept them if they are contaminated with food and grease (e.g. pizza and takeaway boxes).